Prayer beads: Structure

 The number of beads varies by religion or use.
 Islamic prayer beads, called Misbaha or Tasbih, usually have 100 beads (99 +1 = 100 beads in total or 33 beads read thrice and +1).
 Buddhists and Hindus use the Japa Mala, which usually has 108 beads, or 27 which are counted four times.
 Baháʼí prayer beads consist of either 95 beads or 19 beads, which are strung with the addition of five beads below.
 The Sikh Mala also has 108 beads.

 The oldest set of prayer beads in Western Christianity, the Pater Noster cord, traditionally contains 150 beads for the 150 Psalms in the Bible, though Pater Noster cords of 50 beads have been made that are prayed through thrice.
 Roman Catholics came to use the Rosary (Latin "rosarium", meaning "rose garden") with 59 beads.
 The Oriental Orthodox mequteria, chiefly used by Coptic Orthodox Christians and Ethiopian Orthodox Christians, contains 41 beads for praying the Kyrie Eleison said during the 41 metanoias (prostrations) in each of the Christian seven fixed prayer times (cf. Agpeya breviary).
 Eastern Orthodox Christians and Eastern Catholic Christians use a knotted prayer rope called either a komboskini or chotki, with 100 knots, although prayer ropes with 50 or 33 knots can also be used.
 The Lutheran Wreath of Christ contains 18 beads.
-In the 1980s Rev. Lynn Bauman from the Protestant Episcopal Church in the United States of America introduced Anglican prayer beads with 33 beads.
+In the 1980s, Rev. Lynn Bauman from the Protestant Episcopal Church in the United States of America introduced Anglican prayer beads with 33 beads.

-The Greek "komboloi" (which are worry beads and have no religious purpose) has an odd number of beads—usually one more than a multiple of four, e.g. (4×4)+1, (5×4)+1.